Monday, February 11, 2008

 Question: We lost because the ump sucked.
 You saw the game, what do you think?

-Answer: I think your team sucked more than the ump.
+Answer: What I saw was your team sucked more than the ump.

 Question: On windy days it is impossible to pitch a strike.
 Why can't we use a bigger mat or include the plate as part of the strike zone?

-Answer: Just cope with the fact that Wisconsin sucks and Indiana blows and Chicago is caught in between.
+Answer: Just accept the fact that Wisconsin sucks and Indiana blows and Chicago is caught in between.

 Question: I cannot get my teammates to turn in copies of their driver's licenses, what should I do?